 Hydrocarbon production from Ordovician and Mississippian formations is mostly from carbonate reservoirs, whereas production in the Pennsylvanian through Lower Permian is mostly from clastic reservoirs.
 The majority of hydrocarbons consist of oil in Pennsylvanian-age reservoirs, and from gas in the Mississippian Barnett shale, the father of shale gas in the United States.

 Stratigraphic section of the Bend Arch - Fort Worth Basin Province Barnett-Paleozoic Total Petroleum System

-MOORE presently focuses in Jack, Palo Pinto, Stephens and Young counties together with its local partner Amen Oil, and owns 25% working interests in the Robertson Deats C lease and 20% working interests in the Bright lease.
-Both leases are located in the Jack County.
+MOORE presently owns 25% working interests in the Robertson Deats C lease and 20% working interests in the Bright lease located in Jack County.

 In France MOORE has its focus in the Alsace region which is part of the Upper Rhine Graben, a mature hydrocarbon basin with significant potential extending over both France and Germany and where more than 50 oil fields and 17 gas fields have been discovered.
 Alsace extends over 8,000 km2 and is divided into several sub basins with sediment fill of 2,000-3,000 m thickness.